Levani1111/E-Commerce-with-Angular/README.md

 # E-Commerce-with-Angular

 This is E-Commerce project, fetching data from Fack Store API.
 It displays all products from API.
-Was build with
 * [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.
 * HTML
 * SCSS